About Me

 I was born and raised in Philadelphia and developed an interest in the Civil War when I was about 11 or 12 years old.
 I went off to college and left behind my interest in history and it was not reignited until I returned to Philadelphia about 25 years later.
 In between, I continued my education and earned a Ph.D. in Zoology and became a full-time faculty member, then a department head, then a dean, then a chief academic officer, and finally a college president.
 I served in that capacity for 17 years before retiring in 2017.
 While I miss the ability to make a difference in people’s lives, I enjoy being in control of my time (actually I share that responsibility with my wife!).

 After we retired we left Southern Maryland and settled in Fairfield, Pennsylvania, just west of Gettysburg.
-Some potential health issues are causing us to move to a one-story home in Fayetteville, Pennsylvania (Penn National Community), just east of Chambersburg.
+The aging process and prospects of health issues caused us to move to a one-story home in Fayetteville, Pennsylvania (Penn National Community), just east of Chambersburg in 2020 (just before the Pandemic).
+We moved yet again in 2023 to a beautiful home in the same community.
+I am able to get to Gettysburg within 30 minutes and Antietam within 50 minutes.

 I spend a lot of time writing about the Civil War.
 Much of my early writings were about the Gettysburg Campaign.
 I also wrote two brigade-level histories to honor the units/men who hailed from my new homes.
 Finally, I developed an interest in telling the history of the Eastern Theater of the Civil War in maps.
-Six books have been published (First Bull Run, Antietam, Fredericksburg, Gettysburg, Bristoe Station/Mine Run, and the Wilderness).
-My Maps of the Cavalry in the Gettysburg should be out in March, 2020.
-I have completed Spotsylvania through Cold Harbor and am half-way through the Petersburg/Appomattox Campaigns).
-That means all I have left are: The Seven Days, Second Bull Run, Chancellorsville, and the two Shenandoah Valley Campaigns (1862 and 1864).
-I am also co-author on a Maps of the Shiloh Campaign volume.
+Nine books have been published (First Bull Run, Second Bull Run, Antietam, Fredericksburg, Gettysburg, Maps of the Cavalry in the Gettysburg, Bristoe Station/Mine Run, Wilderness, Spotsylvania).
+My should be out in March, 2020.
+I am almost finished with the Peninsula/Seven Days Campaign and half-way through the Petersburg/Appomattox Campaigns).
+That means all I have left are: Chancellorsville, and the two Shenandoah Valley Campaigns (1862 and 1864).
+I am also working with ean Chick on the Maps of the Shiloh Campaign volume.

 PhotoOh, I am also a Gettysburg Licensed Town Guide and an Antietam Battlefield Guide.
-I volunteer at the Antietam Battlefield Visitor Center every Wednesday morning and am a “Battlefield Ambassador.”
-I also teach an on-line Environmental Biology class every semester for Montgomery County Community College.
+I volunteer at the Antietam Battlefield Visitor Center every other Wednesday afternoon and am a “Battlefield Ambassador.”

 I am married to the love of my life, Linda, and have two of my own children and have inherited two of hers.
 We also have five grandchildren among us.